calhoun137/TexCalculator/README.md

 For complex calculations, Mathematica is often the tool that is used out of neccesity.
 But Mathematica is based on a proprietary codebase with it's own custom syntax, and is very expensive for people who are not in academia.

-The goal of this project is to create a free, open source calculator that is as powerful as mathematica, but which is based entirely on the LaTeX syntax.
+The goal of this project is to create a free, open source calculator that is as powerful as mathematica, but which uses the LaTeX syntax, and is based entirely on open source python math libraries like scipy and sage.

 ## How to run
 for the command line interface: